RobWar-code/sci-booster/README.md

 flow_models: [
 	{
 		"flow_model_id": , // Auto Long Int, may be null
-		"flow_model_title": "", // Must the same the first page with hierarchical_id of "01"
+		"flow_model_title": "", // Must the same as the first page with hierarchical_id of "01"
 		"update": , // true/false whether this is an update
+		"complete": , // true/false whether this is an update for a complete model, or only
+				// a partial update (subset of pages)
 		"pages" : [
 			{
 				"id": , // May be null